 Middle layer: 2” to 3” stone is spread to a depth of 3-4 inches.

-Top layer: Road gravel, crushed stone or pea stone is spread to a depth of 2-3 inches.
-While pea stone is considered more attractive by some homeowners, it doesn’t stay in place as well as your other options.
+Top layer: Road gravel, crushed stone or pea gravel is spread to a depth of 2-3 inches.
+Consider pea gravel pros & cons before making a decision.
+While pea gravel is considered more attractive by some homeowners, it doesn’t stay in place as well as your other options.
 It will gradually be scattered into your yard, and it requires more maintenance to grade and rake it.

 The gravel driveway costs given to this point reflect a basic installation with no variables that affect price.
 However, many projects include factors that raise (common) or lower (rare) the cost.